horizontalsystems/horizontalsystems.github.io/index.md

-Horizontal Systems is a publicly owned company that builds decentralized apps for mainstream users.
+Horizontal Systems is a company that builds decentralized apps for mainstream users.
 It was founded by a [team of software engineers](https://github.com/orgs/horizontalsystems/people) driven by the shared goal of a just and transparrent world through decentralization.

 The company builds censorship-resistant financial apps for iOS/Android which operate as decentralized autonomous networks.
 These apps neither depend on any physical entity nor require any servers to run on.
 They're designed to remain fair and functional even if there is not a single server or a person to operate them.